Golf Clubs for Beginners: What Do I Need in My Bag?

 Do I Really Need a Full Set of Golf Clubs in My Bag?

 Well as a beginner golfer you don’t necessarily need to carry a full club set.
-However the more clubs you have in your bag, the better as it will allow you to vary your club choice and in turn, your shot.
+However, the more clubs you have in your bag, the more you are prepared to hit any type of shot.

-Beginners should carry a full set of irons (five to nine) as well as a putter.
-This club selection is considered a standard full club set and it should see you through the majority of shots on any course, making sure you’re well equipped for any situation.
+Beginners should carry a driver or 3-wood, hybrid, full set of irons (6-9) and a putter.
+This club selection is considered a standard full club set and it should see you through the majority of shots on any course, making sure you’re well-equipped for any situation.

 You can also consider club upgrades as your game progresses and improves.
 For example, you might want to upgrade your putter or your irons as you get better at the game.